-9.2.1.
+9.1.2.1.
 0.01 per cent of the total annual production but in any case not less than 2 and not necessarily more than 10 during each year of production, and spread throughout that year.

-9.2.2.
-At least 1 tyre once every two years in order to verify conformity of the performance of the snow tyres for use in severe snow conditions fulfilling paragraph 6.6.2. and not covered by paragraphs 6.4.4.1. or 6.4.4.2.

-9.2.3.
-At least one tyre once every four years in order to verify conformity of the performance of the snow tyres for use in severe snow conditions fulfilling paragraph 6.6.2. and covered by paragraph 6.4.4.1.The retreader can use the snow performance periodic test results obtained by the tread manufacturer or tread supplier for this purpose.

-9.2.4.
-At least one tyre once every four years in order to verify conformity of the performance of the snow tyres for use in severe snow conditions fulfilling paragraph 6.6.2. and covered by paragraphs 6.4.4.2.
-The retreader can use the current snow performance periodic test results obtained by the owner of the original UN Regulation No. 117 approval certificate.

-9.3.
-If the requirements of paragraph 9.2. are carried out by or under the control of the approval authority, the results may be used as part of, or instead of, those prescribed in paragraph 9.4.
+9.1.3.
+If the requirements of paragraph 9.1.2. are carried out by or under the control of the approval authority, the results may be used as part of, or instead of, those prescribed in paragraph 9.1.4.

-9.4.
-The authority which has approved the retreading production unit may at any time verify the conformity control methods applied in each production facility including among others the prescriptions defined in the paragraph 6.4.4.1.c and 6.4.4.2.c.
+9.1.4.
+The authority which has approved the retreading production unit may at any time verify the conformity control methods applied in each production facility including among others the prescriptions defined in the paragraph 6.4.4.1.d and 6.4.4.2.d.
 For each production facility, the type Approval Authority shall take samples at random and at least the following number of tyres, representative of the range being produced, shall be checked and tested as prescribed in this Regulation:

-9.4.1.
+9.1.4.1.
 0.01 per cent of the total annual production but in any case not less than 2 and not necessarily more than 10 during each and every production year.